UKCloud/documentation/articles/openstack/ostack-how-move-resources.md

         openstack image save <id-of-image-to-download> --file <image-name>

-    If the image size is greater than the memory of the local host the following may be required
+    If the image size is greater than the memory of the local host, the following may be required:

         glance image-download --file <output-location> --progress <id-of-image-to-download>